Mangosata/Group_D_Gomoku/README.md

    - If there are 5 stones in a row, end the game with the winner's name.

-2. Build a graphic window included board, stones and buttons using GTK +3.0.
+2. Build a graphic window to play included board, stones and buttons using GTK +3.0.
-3. Apply the check winner logic in graphic version.

 ## How to use